thatvirdiguy/thatvirdiguy.github.io/_posts/2022-03-06-hack-the-box:-legacy.md

 Nmap done: 1 IP address (1 host up) scanned in 71.02 seconds
 ```

-—that told me, more than anything else, this box is running Windows XP with port 445 (SMB) opened.
+—that told me, more than anything else, this box is running Windows XP with port 445 (SMB) open.
 My immediate thought was that there has to be a known vulnerability out there for this, and turned out, there indeed is – [MS08-067](https://docs.microsoft.com/en-us/security-updates/SecurityBulletins/2008/ms08-067).

 ```
-┌──(kali㉿kali)-[~]
+┌──(thatvirdiguy㉿kali)-[~]
 └─$ nmap -Pn --script smb-vuln-ms08-067.nse 10.10.10.4
 Starting Nmap 7.92 ( https://nmap.org ) at 2022-03-06 11:58 EST
 Nmap scan report for 10.10.10.4